drbergman/PhysiPKPD/README.md

 ## Making your own project using PhysiPKPD
 If you wish to make your own project that uses PhysiPKPD (and not just one of the pre-built sample projects), this is how you can proceed.
-1. Make the PKPD template project: `make template_pkpd`
+1. Make the PKPD template project: `make pkpd-template`
 2. Edit the configuration file to set the Dirichlet conditions, [PK Parameters](#pk_pars), and [PD Parameters](#pd_pars) for the two PKPD substrates and the default cell type `cell`.
 3. Add additional substrates as normal (using the Model Builder for this is untested)
 4. Add additional cell types as normal (using the Model Builder for this is untested).